Manufacturing

 Beneficial Features of Dynamics 365 Finance for Manufacturing Companies

-2. Inventory Management: Dynamics 365 Finance provides a robust inventory management system that helps manufacturers track inventory levels, manage reorder points, and monitor stock movements in real-time.
-It enables manufacturers to optimize their inventory levels, reduce stockouts, and improve order fulfillment rates.
+2. Inventory Management: Dynamics 365 Finance provides a robust inventory management system that helps manufacturers track inventory levels, manage to reorder points, and monitor real-time stock movements.
+It enables manufacturers to optimize inventory levels, reduce stockouts, and improve order fulfilment rates.

 3. Cost Management: Dynamics 365 Finance provides powerful cost management capabilities that enable manufacturers to accurately track costs associated with production, inventory, and other business processes.
 It helps manufacturers identify cost-saving opportunities, reduce wastage, and improve profitability.